Lucy in Elfen Lied has a much deeper voice than her "good" personality, Nyu.

 Most of the Decepticons from Prime have some very deep voices, in fact.
-Dreadwing and Shockwave are perhaps the deepest, but even Knock Out has a deep voice!
+Dreadwing and Shockwave are perhaps the deepest, but even Starscream and Knock Out has a deep voice!

 As is traditional, the Prime portrayal of Unicron also possesses a deep, imposing voice...
 In fact, this portrayal of Unicron gets the type of voice typically used for God, which is somewhat unsettling.

 Motormaster, one of Megatron's henchmen in G1, is frequently portrayed as having a hollow, bottomless pit sort of voice.